 Yellow and orange symbols indicate an error condition that requires prompt intervention.
 Active driving aids are also represented by yellow or orange symbols.

-FI FI warning lamp (MIL) lights up/flashes orange - The OBD has detected an emission- or safety-critical fault.
-The low fuel warning lamp lights up orange - The fuel level has reached the reserve mark.
+FI Malfunction indicator lamp lights up/flashes orange - The OBD has detected an emission- or safety-critical fault.
+Fuel level warning lamp lights up orange - The fuel level has reached the reserve mark.

 INDEX 115